rahmanidashti/FairRecSys/README.md

 Due to space limitations we add the results on the `Epinions` and `Last.fm` datasets into the paper.
 However, we add the final results of all datasets into the <a href="./tables">`tables`</a> folder accroding to each user grouping method (i.e., interactions and popular consumption).
 There, we have two folders, `005` and `2`, for user grouping based on interactions (005) and popular consumption (2).

 ## Team
-<a href="http://rahmanidashti.github.io/">Hossein A. Rahmani</a>, Wen Intelligence Group, UCL
+<a href="http://rahmanidashti.github.io/">Hossein A. Rahmani</a>, Web Intelligence Group, UCL

 <a href="https://www.linkedin.com/in/ehsan-naghiaei/">Mohammadmehdi Naghiaei</a>, University of Southern California